 So now, I am buying more fruit and veg than ever, and Joberus is largely the one eating it!

 They do try out new flavours.
 Perhaps it is peer pressure.
-Perhaps it is this second phase when as late teenagers they try out new flavours, new tastes, alcohol… They are more receptive.
+Perhaps it is this second phase when as late teenagers they try out new flavours, new tastes, try out alcohol… They are more receptive to new tastes… I mean, do you remember the first time you tried beer or wine?!

 So there is hope for our youngest, King Julien, the fussiest of the brood.